Analysis | The imperfect comparison between Hillary Clinton’s server and Donald Trump’s boxes

 But in 2016, stories about Clinton’s emails often blended into another set of emails that were in the news: the emails stolen by Russian hackers from the Democratic National Committee and her senior adviser John Podesta.
 A lot of the coverage of “emails” related to Clinton in October 2016 — particularly outside the Times — focused on the material stolen from Podesta and released by WikiLeaks.
 That stolen material was published in clumps at the end of July and then over the course of October.

 Of course, the original server story also earned coverage in 2016.
 Trump talked about Clinton’s server a lot during the campaign, keeping it prominent in the national conversation.
-In early July of that year, FBI director James B. Comey announced that the government would not be recommending criminal charges be filed, infuriating Trump and his allies.
+In early July of that year, FBI Director James B. Comey announced that the government would not be recommending criminal charges be filed, infuriating Trump and his allies.
 (A group that now, the Times has reported, has been awfully quiet about Trump’s behavior.)
 In response to the new reporting, Trump this week himself contrasted his behavior with Clinton’s.

 Then, of course, there was the discovery of emails from Clinton’s server on a device taken from the home of her aide Huma Abedin — whose husband Anthony Weiner was under investigation for sending explicit material to a minor.
 That led to an announcement only days before the election that the government was examining the newly discovered material.
 Comey would later admit that his announcement was likely driven in part by the assumption that Clinton would win: How would it look had she won and become his boss and it was discovered that he hadn’t made the material public?